triflicacid/fabric-logic-mod/README.md

 Input positions vary, but output signal is always indicated by the logic gate icon.
 If active, the block will emit particles as an indicator.

+- AND gate
+  - Only outputs if both inputs are on
+  - Outputs are on left and right

 - NOT gate
   - Inverts the input
-  - Single input, opposite to output.
+  - Single input, opposite to output

 ## Other